-This new venture gained momentum and attracted a dedicated and passionate team of musicians and friends including Marie Belsten (CRAMP), Jez Taylor (Playback Theatre), Paul Bateman (Jackdaw Music), Alexander Marchant (Veil Cassini), Aleksis Gailans, Maria Peters and Jo Gedrych who channelled their enthusiasm and talents into organising small festivals, live music showcases (Phoenixsounds), music enrichment programmes for young people (COBRA, ERA, Moonmaths), multi-media events and projects (Virtual Vincenzo, New Works for Lost Voices) and music industry networking events and happenings (State of the Arts, Analogue to Digital Music Expo).
+This new venture gained momentum and attracted a dedicated and passionate team of musicians and friends including Marie Belsten (CRAMP), Jez Taylor (Playback Theatre), Paul Bateman (Jackdaw Music), Alexander Marchant (Veil Cassini), Aleksis Gailans, Maria Peters and Jo Gedrych who channelled their enthusiasm and talents into organising small festivals, live music showcases (Phoenixsounds), multi-media projects and events (Virtual Vincenzo, New works for lost Voices) and music enrichment and training programmes for young people (COBRA, ERA, Moonmaths).

-We look forward to the future and we remain inspired and positive for the present, continuing to make music and helping others realise their musical dreams.
+We look forward to the future and we remain inspired and positive for the present, continuing to make music and helping others to realise their musical dreams.